Last Updated: August 5

-As of July 7, non-clinical human subjects research can begin transitioning from Red to Orange level.
+As of August 5, non-clinical human subjects research can begin transitioning from Orange to Yellow level.
 PIs can develop their plans, and if approved, may begin implementing them.
-See the PI guidelines for ramping up non-clinical research in Box.
+See the guidelines for ramping up non-clinical research in Box.

 Human Subjects Research Guidance

 See the following documents for guidance on Human Subjects Research during alternate operations.

 - Guidance for Clinical and Human Subjects Research during COVID-19 (PDF) – May 6, 2020